hslee91/hslee.github.io/README.md

 Using a manually structured dataset of online news comments, multiple supervised machine learning classifiers were trained and tested.
 In a stepwise method, the comments were first classified according to the presence or absence of a resistance attempt.
 Second-level classification was based on the extent of the three resistance strategies: "contesting," "empowerment," and "negative affect."

-Results show that the best performing model for the first and second-level classifications of contesting, empowering, and negative affect strategies achieved F1 scores of .78, .75, .78, .79, respectively.
-Moreover, people’s use of resistance strategies was found to depend on domains (politics & economy vs. lifestyle & health) and types of news (regular vs. opinion).

 ### Data Collection

 #### Web Scraping News Comments